 President Gül also had a meeting with students from various universities in the Netherlands and The Great Industrial Club in Amsterdam.
 Then the President met with Prime Minister Mark Rutte at the Parliament building in The Hague, and various other politicians.

 After these meetings, there was a government lunch in the Hall of Knights.
 Queen Beatrix, Princess Margriet and Professor Pieter van Vollenhoven were present.

 In the afternoon, the Turkish President visited the Organisation for the Prohibition of Chemical Weapons (OPCW).
 President Gül was accompanied by the Turkish Minister of European Union Affairs, Mr. Egemen Bağış, and a group of Turkish parliamentarians.
 OPCW is an autonomous organization established to monitor compliance with the Chemical Weapons Convention.

 The second day ended with a concert of the Turkish Youth Philharmonic Orchestra at the Royal Tropical Institute in Amsterdam.
-The Queen, the Prince of Orange, Princess Máxima, Princess Margriet and Professor Pieter van Vollenhoven were present alongside the Turkish Presidential Couple.Filed under Dutch Royals
+The Queen, the Prince of Orange, Princess Máxima, Princess Margriet and Professor Pieter van Vollenhoven were present alongside the Turkish Presidential Couple.Filed under The Netherlands

-Tagged Children, Concert, Education, King Willem-Alexander, Music, President Gül, Prime Minister Rutte, Princess Beatrix, Queen Máxima, State Visit, The Oranje Fonds, Turkey.
+Tagged Children, Concert, Education, King Willem-Alexander of The Netherlands, Music, President Gül of Turkey, Prime Minister Rutte of the Netherlands, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, State Visit, The Oranje Fonds, Turkey.